Learn about the beautiful food culture of Southeast Asia and look behind the scenes of running a successful YouTube food channel.

 Without a doubt, Malaysian cuisine is beyond delicious.
 If you are travelling to Kuala Lumpur or any other city in Malaysia for that matter, try a few of the extremely awesome dishes available before leaving the country.
 You will never regret doing so.

-Night market is a street market that sells a wide variety of items such as food, clothes, electronics, fruits, toys and so much more.
-It has a rich history and is believed to have begun from China.
+Pasar Malam or the ‘night market’ is a street market that happens at night.
+A culture widely available in Malaysia and Singapore, this market offers a variety of items such as food, clothes, electronics, fruits, toys and so much more.

 Glutton Street is literally translated as 'Wai Sik Kai' in Cantonese.
 There is not much of a history with regards to this street.
 It is just a concentration of food stalls mainly manned by the Chinese community.